 Configure Azure AD to manage your directory of users in Banyan

-1a.
-Navigate to Settings > TrustProvider Settings > Identity Provider and then set your User Identity Provider to SAML.
+1.1 Navigate from Settings > TrustProvider Settings > Identity Provider, and then set your User Identity Provider to SAML.

-2a.
-Login into your Azure Portal and go to the Azure Active Directory section.
+2.1 Log into your Azure Portal, and navigate to the Azure Active Directory section.

-2d.
-When asked for the Identifier (Entity ID) and the Reply URL (Assertion Consumer Service URL) use the Redirect URL you obtained in Step 1b.
+2.5 When asked for the Identifier (Entity ID) and the Reply URL (Assertion Consumer Service URL), use the Redirect URL you obtained in Step 1.2.

-Click on Add a group claim to create Group claims, and take note of the Claim Names.
+Select Add a group claim to create Group claims.

 Azure only transmits its Groups IDs and not Group Names via SAML attributes.
 You can use Banyan Roles to map Group IDs into human-readable constructs for use in Policies.